sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 utxoMgr.collectUtxoFrom(callTx);
 ```

-You will see the following output:
+You will see something similar to the following:

 ```
 Demo contract called:  fd1e276ba344f51fa972366b6eed60fae99bce7c3d339b9e2389067a92bc7648